Best Quotes from Ken Burns’ “The American Revolution” Documentary

 Neil: Welcome to another edition of “Quote Notes”, where I intensely study an important documentary, interview, or speech.
 Past episodes include my notes on the 2020 documentary The Last Dance about Michael Jordan and the ’90s Bulls, Kanye West’s interview on Charlie Rose in 2005, and Theodore Roosevelt’s “Citizenship in a Republic” (Man in the Arena) speech from 1910.

 For each Quote Note, I carefully review, transcribe, and share my favorite quotes and also add my own commentary based on my experience in politics.
-This years-long practice was extremely valuable to me when writing my first book, Positive Politics, which blends memoir, biography, and history to argue that America is ready for another era of ambitious optimism like we saw around the Revolutionary War.
+This years-long practice was extremely valuable to me when writing my new book, Positive Politics, which blends memoir, biography, and history to argue that America is ready for another era of ambitious optimism like we saw around the Revolutionary War.

 The only person I know who obsesses over books and other primary sources more than me is David Senra.
 I listen to his Founders podcast for any book or person I haven’t covered, and also enjoy hearing his take on books I’ve already read.
 My favorite episodes include Napoleon, Churchill Parts 1 +2, Franklin + Washington, Roosevelt + Morgan, and Franklin again.
 If you love these notes, you’ll love Founders podcast!